anira-project/anira/docs/sphinx/usage.rst

   with equal dtype and shape (an exported recurrent hidden state, a streaming-convolution cache).
-The input half names the output half it is fed from (``"state_source"`` in a model file, ``anira_tensor_spec_set_state_source`` in C), and anira feeds and captures the state around every inference itself.
+The input half names the output half it is fed from (``"state_source"`` in a model file, ``anira_tensor_spec_set_state_source`` in C), and anira feeds and captures the state around every inference itself (section 3.4).
 A State spec may stand anywhere in its list and has a slot like every other tensor (its position in the list, the number a stage sees it at too), but no Hard entry carries it: a single form that names its slot is ``ANIRA_ERROR_INVALID_ARGUMENT``, and its position in an array of a ``_multi`` form must